VexillumNox/MarketPlus/README.md

 **429 Too Many Requests**

-This means you're hitting the rate limit of the free-tier Polygon.io API.
-You can either wait for the limit to reset or upgrade your Polygon.io plan for more requests.
+This means you're hitting the rate limit of the free-tier Alpha Vantage API.
+You can either wait for the limit to reset or upgrade your Alpha Vantage plan for more requests.

 ---